treeverse/lakeFS/docs/reference/retention.md

 lakectl repo retention set lakefs://repo/ --policy-file /path/to/policy.yml
 ```

-You can also specify [YAML format][yaml-ref] with the `--yaml` flag.

 ### Format

-Exact format is given in `swagger.yml` in the definition of
+Exact format is given by `swagger.yml` in the definition of
 `retention_policy`.

-A configuration document applies to a single repository and holds
+A configuration is a single [JSON document][json-ref].
+It applies to a single
-similar fields to AWS Lifecycle Policy documents.
-It is an object
+repository and holds similar fields to AWS Lifecycle Policy documents.
-with a single field `rules`, which holds an array of rules.
+It is an object with a single field `rules`, which holds an array of
+rules.

 Every **rule** is an object with these fields:
 * a **filter**: an object with a field **prefix**.
 A prefix has the